 Summary

 We help uncover the neurobiological underpinnings of aggression using a combination of behavioral data, self-reports, hormonal concentrations (e.g., testosterone and cortisol) and measures of brain structure (MRI) and function (fMRI).
-In particular, in the last years we have investigated the neural encoding of competitive status and its link to aggression, approach-avoidance biases in neurological patients, and reactivity to threat signals in women with borderline personality disorder among other topics.
+In particular, in the last years we have investigated how hostile biases are acquired and maintained, how oral contraceptives and brain lesions impact emotional processing, and how borderline personality disorder alters neural reactivity to threat signals.

 Keywords: aggression, anger, approach, avoidance